 Ready to schedule reports and dashboards in your org?
 Check out these resources to get started:

-Join us for our next Accelerator Preview webinar to gain tips and watch live demos with Marissa Herencia-White, Sales Cloud Success Specialist.
-Register now.
+View our on-demand Accelerator Preview: Reports & Dashboards Fast Start webinar to gain tips and see live demos from Marissa Herencia-White, Sales Cloud Success Specialist.
+Watch now.

 In my previous blog post, I shared with you how to save time by using templates for both standard and custom report types.
 If you missed it, check it out here.